tudor1805/google-app-engine/README.md

 http://localhost:8000/instances  -> Application console
 ```

 ### Todo's

  - The current app uses a single photo album.
 Extend it, so that it can use an arbitrary number of photo albums.
 Albums could be public/private.
  - Allow the sharing of photos with other people.
 (Ex: generate a unique link that holds the image, and give it to other people)
  - Implement image comments
  - Maybe make it as a service, so that it can be used by mobile apps
+ - Create a mobile app that takes photos and uploads them to the user's album of choice

 ### Version
 1.0